AWKehoe/ud036_StarterCode/README.md

 The method call will now display a web page containing all your favourite movies.

 ### fresh_tomatoes.py
-This module was created by Adarsh Nair from Udacity ( see Contributors section below for contact details) .
+This module was created by Adarsh Nair from Udacity ( see Contributors section below for contact details).
 The module contains python code that will render a web page and display a list of Movie Class instances.
-The Movie class instancesThe movies are passed within a python list variable when the open_movies_page() method is called. \
+The Movie class instances are passed within a python list variable when the open_movies_page() method is called.

 fresh_tomatoes.py has a new feature to display the move storyline as a tooltip that appears when the mouse is hovered over the poster image.